 According to sales expert Colleen Francis of Engage Selling Solutions, “Ninety-nine times out of a hundred, a lack of consistent revenues—the ‘hockey stick syndrome’—is caused by a lack of consistent prospecting.
 A failure to prospect on a regular basis will inevitably result in irregular revenues, and inconsistent commissions.”
 Events serve as an ideal way of “filling the funnel” and working to capitalize on customer relationships in the longer-term.

 Why do events work so well at addressing the middle and top of the sales funnel?
 It’s because they offer that one-on-one interaction, that face-to-face connection customers crave when trying to gain understanding and feel good about spending thousands on a hot tub.
 This is the kind of interaction that translates into establishing trust and effectively building the customer relationship.
-Simply stated, events offer an experiential opportunity to develop new relationships—not just with with event attendees, but with their friends, family, coworkers as well.
+Simply stated, events offer an experiential opportunity to develop new relationships—not just with event attendees, but with their friends, family, coworkers as well.

 Events offer an experiential opportunity to develop new relationships…